Tane: Your Personal Indie Game Design Document

 • Define what makes your game fun and engaging

-• Sketch out your trailer to visualize how you'll present it
+• Sequence your trailer to figure out how you'll communicate it to players

 • Collect inspirations to guide your design

-• List out major asset categories and quantities needed (e.g., 10 character sprites, 5 music tracks)
+• Make an inventory of major asset categories and quantities needed (e.g., 10 character sprites, 5 music tracks)

 • Adjust scope based on your timeline

-• All data stays in your browser - we don't store anything
+• All data stays private to you in your browser

 • Use the exported file in your favorite markdown editor